* General Bio *

 Hi, my name is Nick and I am born-and-raised in the pacific northwest!
 Initially from the Olympia, WA area, I relocated to Seattle in the fall of 2002, and have called Seattle home ever since.
 I received my education from the renown University of Washington School of Music with a Bachelor's in Music Performance (jazz studies).
 My career in music since moving to Seattle has provided me many extraordinary experiences both as a performer and an educator that I am quite thankful for.

-I am perhaps most known in the northwest music/percussion community from my recent 7-year stint instructing and coordinating the University of Washington Husky Drumline.
+I am most known in the northwest music/percussion community from a recent 7-year stint instructing and coordinating the University of Washington Husky Drumline.
 During my time with UW, I helped propel the UW drumline from regional to national prominence by consistently elevating the level of performance year-by-year while bolstering multiple social media platforms that led to greater recruiting outreach and subsequent response.
 I was also able to engage the group in similar publicity endeavors with our corporate sponsors such as Remo Drumheads, Pearl drums, and Vic Firth Drumsticks.

 In the summer of 2013, I held the position of Percussion Caption Head for the World Class DCI Corps, The Seattle Cascades.
 We led the Cascades Drum & Bugle Corps to their highest percussion scoring in 6 years, and in any year since.
 Last but not least, I have also been involved with both the Seahawks Blue Thunder Drumline & Sounders Sound Wave spanning 4 seasons total.